 On the other hand, Botox is the go-to for dynamic wrinkles—the lines created by repeated facial expressions like smiling or frowning.
 Many people start using it preventatively in their late 20s or 30s to stop these lines from setting in permanently.
 For more mature skin, it works beautifully to relax and soften existing expression lines around the eyes and forehead.

-Factoring in Your Lifestyle and Commitment
+How Your Lifestyle and Commitment Play a Role

 Your schedule and willingness to commit to aftercare are huge factors in this decision.
 Botox is famous for being a “lunchtime procedure” because it requires virtually no downtime.
 You can get back to your day immediately, making it an ideal choice if you have a packed schedule and can’t afford to take time off to recover.